 Whether you’re still on the hunt for an easy Thanksgiving side dish or just need inspiration for a simple weeknight meal, you’ve come to the right place today.
-This bacon roasted butternut squash is nothing short of fabulous!
+This oven roasted butternut squash is nothing short of fabulous!

-Beyond that, NatureRaised Farms bacon just tastes great — and it’s the foundation of this delicious recipe, providing a smoky and savory backdrop for the sweet butternut squash.
+But it’s worth it to spend a little more for quality, since bacon is the foundation of this delicious recipe, providing a smoky and savory backdrop for the sweet butternut squash.
 The only additional ingredient you’ll need is fresh thyme.

 Aside from the flavor, what makes this bacon roasted butternut squash recipe so magical is that you only need to dirty one half sheet baking pan.
 Because the creating is fun, but the cleanup is not so much.